A Geometric Approach for Bounding Average Stopping Time: Stopping Times and Convex Sets

-Despite the generality of the above geometric representations, stopping times are usually expressed in algebraic forms.
+Despite the generality of the above geometric representation, stopping times are conventionally expressed in algebraic forms.
 A familiar example is the stopping time defined by (\ref{st8899}).
 In this paper, we propose to investigate stopping times based on their geometric representations.
-The primary reason is that the bounding of average stopping times can be much more easier by exploiting the geometric properties of the underlying continuity or stopping region $\mscr{R}$.
-As will be seen later, this is especially true when the closure of the region $\mscr{R}$ is convex.
-We discovered that, for a wide variety of stopping times in the context of sequential hypothesis testing and estimation, the corresponding continuity or stopping regions $\mscr{R}$ in geometric representations are actually convex.
-In the worse case that the continuity or stopping regions $\mscr{R}$ are not convex, it is still possible to bound the average stopping time by replacing $\mscr{R}$ with its convex hull $\mcal{R}$, at the price of extra conservatism.
+The primary reason is that the bounding of average stopping times can be much more easier by exploiting the geometric properties of the underlying continuity or stopping region.
+As will be seen later, this is especially true when the continuity region or stopping region is convex.
+We discovered that, for a wide variety of stopping times in the context of sequential hypothesis testing and estimation, the corresponding continuity or stopping regions in geometric representations are actually convex.
+In the worse case that the continuity or stopping regions are not convex, it is still possible to bound the average stopping time by replacing them with their convex hulls, at the price of extra conservatism.